gabrielferreira2626/dashboards-starter-kit/README.md

-# Starter Kit to Develop Widgets for Dashboards
+# @Findmore Starter Kit to Develop Widgets for Dashboards

 **Descrição curta:** Uma breve descrição do propósito do projeto.